klahnakoski/mo-logs/README.md

 ### Using named parameters

 All logging calls accept a string template with named parameters.
-Keyword arguments can be added to the call to provide values.
-The template and arguments are not combined at call time, rather they are held in a JSON-izable data structure for structured logging.
-The template is only expanded *if* the log is serialized for humans.
+Keyword arguments can be added to provide values.
+The template and arguments are not combined at call time, rather they are held in a JSON-serializable object for structured logging.
+The template is only expanded *if* the log is serialized line logging.

-Notice this is not an f-string
+Notice the template is not an f-string

 ```python
 logger.info("Hello, {name}!", name="World!")